 Katherine Fauvre added Tritype® to her work in 1994

-Not overthinking it, I called this 3Types (individual types), TriCenter (the three triads), Trigrams (the Tritype Symbol with the interconnecting lines to the other types), and continued documenting my findings for two more years.
+Not overthinking it, I called this 3Types (individual types), TriCenter (the three triads), Trigrams (the Tritype Symbol with the interconnecting lines to the other types), and continued documenting my findings.

 Then, in January of 1997, after teaching the Enneagram for 11 years, I attended an NCIEA morning event taught by a teacher from the Arica Institute, the spiritual school founded on the work of Enneagram pioneer Oscar Ichazo.

-The instructor casually mentioned that she had recently learned about her "Trifix" but said nothing more.
-I had just heard about this term from Jack Labanauskas and Andrea Isaacs of the Enneagram Monthly a few weeks earlier.
+The instructor casually mentioned that she had recently learned about her "Trifix" and how it helped her to more fully name her gut responses but said nothing more.
+A few months earlier, I had just heard about this term from Jack Labanauskas and Andrea Isaacs of the Enneagram Monthly.
 They had recently interviewed Ichazo.
 In the interview, Ichazo gave Jack his Trifix and Andrea hers, but they did not know more than that…

 So, after the morning class for the IEA, I approached the instructor.
 I shared that I had found that my clients and research participants appeared to have the idealized images, core fears, and defense strategies of three types, not just one… and that these types included a type from each center: head, heart, and gut.
 I called these 3Types, TriCenter, and Trigrams.